muhammadfikri13/bash-scripting/README.md

 # 🐚Bash-scripting #
-> _in this repo I created three simple bash scripts that are applied in cronjob_ | I hope this repo could be a good learning and practical documentation about Bash Scripting and simple job automation in Linux
+> _In this repository, I’ve created three simple Bash scripts designed to run as cron jobs.
+I hope this repo serves as a practical and insightful resource for learning Bash scripting and basic job automation in Linux._

 ## What is Bash?? ##
-Bash (Bourne-Again SHell) is a script language that is used to interact with Unix-like operating system such as Linux, macOS and WSL.
+Bash (Bourne-Again SHell) is a scripting language used to interact with Unix-like operating systems such as Linux, macOS, and WSL.

 ## What Bash can be used for? ##
 - Task Automation